ChattyCity/chattycity.github.io/README.md

 ##Project description and goals:

 Our goal with this project was to look at tweet sentiment based on tweeter's location (source) and where they are tweeting about (destination).
 We hypothesize that there is a bias for or against certain cities based on where the tweeter is from.
-For example, most residents in Juneau, AL might have a positive sentiment about San Francisco, CA, but residents of Seattle, WA might generally have a negative sentiment toward SF.
+For example, most residents in Juneau, AK might have a positive sentiment about San Francisco, CA, but residents of Seattle, WA might generally have a negative sentiment toward SF.
 We could also look at whether sentiment changes based on a number of different variables such as day of week, time of the day, weather, or major events like sports.

 ![](img/1.png)